Yesterday's post noted 20 possible reasons for rejections that are easy to avoid. Today, it gets trickier:

 In Part One, I discussed 20 possible easy-to-avoid reasons why your work/query was rejected; you can read it here.

-Next up: 20 or so reasons for rejection that do and don't make sense but are still often true.
+Update: Now, part three has been posted - 20 or so reasons for rejection that do and don't make sense but are still often true.